 This pivot can happen in a number of different ways.
 The film Titanic is an excellent example of how you can use your midpoint.

 The start of the film is following Jack and Rose and their love story.
-They meet and fall in love, and then they are motivated to find a way to be together after the ship has docked in the USA.
+They meet and fall in love.
+They are motivated to find a way to be together after the ship has docked in the USA.

 At an hour and a half into the three-hour movie, they crash into an iceberg which changes the entire story.
-You are no longer watch Jack and Rose falling in love and wanting to find a way to be together, you are now watching them wanting to find a way to survive.
-It’s very effective and offers immediate high stakes for the story and works as superb motivation for your characters as you head towards the third act.
+You are no longer watch Jack and Rose falling in love and wanting to find a way to be together.
+You are now watching them wanting to find a way to survive.
+It’s very effective and offers immediate high stakes for the story and works as motivation for your characters as you head towards the third act.

 The midpoint in Titanic doesn’t completely derail the initial motivation of the characters, they still are in love and they still want to find a way to be together, but it has shifted and reframed their experiences and motivation due to the potential for imminent death.